AdobeDocs/express-add-ons-docs/src/pages/references/scriptruntime/editor/index.md

 <InlineAlert slots="text" variant="warning"/>

-**IMPORTANT:** While using the editor APIs in experimental mode, if you add an artboard, please be sure to **immediately add a fill**, or the document could be corrupted and unopenable.
+**IMPORTANT:** While using the Editor APIs in experimental mode, if you add an artboard, please be sure to **immediately add a fill**, or the document could be corrupted and unopenable.
 This will be fixed in the near future.

 ## References & Code Samples

-Check out the [full set of API documentation](/express-add-on-apis/docs/api/classes/Editor) as well as the [editor-apis](https://github.com/AdobeDocs/express-add-on-samples/tree/main/script-runtime-samples/editor-apis) and [image-and-page](https://github.com/AdobeDocs/express-add-on-samples/tree/main/script-runtime-samples/image-and-page) code samples provided in the [script runtime samples](https://github.com/AdobeDocs/express-add-on-samples/tree/main/script-runtime-samples) for more details on using the editor APIs.
+Check out the [full set of API documentation](/express-add-on-apis/docs/api/classes/Editor) as well as the [editor-apis](https://github.com/AdobeDocs/express-add-on-samples/tree/main/script-runtime-samples/editor-apis) and [image-and-page](https://github.com/AdobeDocs/express-add-on-samples/tree/main/script-runtime-samples/image-and-page) code samples provided in the [script runtime samples](https://github.com/AdobeDocs/express-add-on-samples/tree/main/script-runtime-samples) for more details on using the <a href="/express-add-on-apis/docs/api/classes/Editor/" target="_blank">Editor APIs</a>.

 <InlineAlert slots="text" variant="warning"/>